Highball With The Devil (Les Claypool & The Holy Mackerel: 1996)

 Of Whales And Woe (Les Claypool: 2006)

 It seems a bit curious to me that no one's playing true hard funk these days except for some hippie freak on mushrooms, but at least he does it well.
-Cut free from a band identity for the first time in ages, Claypool plays exactly what he wants, and it's mostly tight as fuck bass-led grooves ("Nothin' Ventured"; "One Better"), with the occasional slow burner ("Lust Strings") or sound experiment ("Back Off Turkey").
+Cut free from a band identity for the first time in ages, Claypool plays exactly what he wants, and it's mostly tight-as-fuck bass-led grooves ("Nothin' Ventured"; "One Better"), with the occasional slow burner ("Lust Strings") or sound experiment ("Back Off Turkey").
 Claypool still has that annoying quavery voice, but fortunately many tracks are instrumental or nearly so.
 Most of the tunes are concise ("Phantom Patriot" not included), so the only real complaint is that there's not much to listen for apart from the leader's bass, despite the touches of marimba ("Robot Chicken"), Skerik's sax and Gabby La La's sitar and theremin ("Vernon The Company Man").
 But when the leader's bass is this listenable, that's a quibble.

 (DBW)